ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 North Country Community College Tuition Information

-Remember, the total cost of tuition isn't the final cost for attending college.
-Many students find the actual cost of college is far less than the total tuition after grants, scholarships, and tuition discounts are applied.
-Plus, student loans can make thecost of college feel more doable until after graduation.
+If this information makes going to college feel scary, remember, the total cost of tuition isn't the final cost for attending college.
+Many students find the actual cost of college is far less than the total tuition after grants, scholarships, and tuition discounts kick in.
+And, student loans can make theactual cost of attending college more manageable until you're done with college.

-In-state vs. Out-of-state Tuition at North Country Community College
+Tuition for international students at North Country Community College is $7,920 per year.

-North Country Community College is a public, state institution, which means it offers a reduced tuition rate of $5,280 for in-state students who attend full-time.
+North Country Community College is a public, state institution, so it offers a reduced tuition rate of $5,280 for students who qualify as state residents and attend full-time.
 For non-New York residents, out-of-state tuition is $12,452 a year.

-Attending a school where you qualify for in-state tuition can drastically reduce the cost of tuition, as well as loans and interest owed.
-Be sure to check your state's criteria for as an in-state resident.
-Each state has different requirements to qualify as in-state resident.
-The most common requirement is that students must have lived in the state for a full year before starting school.
-There may be additional requirements as well, depending on the state you and your parents currently live in.
+Choosing a college where you qualify for in-state tuition can cut the cost of college tuition.
+Don't forget to verify your state's eligibility criteria for in-state tuition.
+Every state has its own rules about what makes someone eligible for in-state tuition.
+Most states require students to have resided in the state for a certain period of time before qualifying.
+There may be additional requirements too, depending on the state you and your parents currently reside in.

 Explore other New York colleges